-The student below, for example, uses household items and plays all three characters from a fresco painted by Tiepolo (1757).
+The student below, for example, used household items and portrayed all three characters from a fresco painted by Tiepolo (1757).
 The scene comes from the beginning of the Iliad, when Achilles is furious at Agamemnon’s decision to take Briseis.
 He draws his sword and moves towards the supreme leader of the Achean army, only to be pulled back by Athena who, hilariously, grabs his hair.

 The rage of Achilles is also the subject of Jacques-Louis David’s painting (1819, albeit about Iphigenia in Aulis).
 Two students took after this painting.
-The first models herself as all four characters.The second student does Agamemnon then Photoshops her pets as Achilles, Clytemnestra, and Iphigenia.
+The first modeled herself for all characters.The second student was Agamemnon and Photoshopped her pets as Achilles, Clytemnestra, and Iphigenia.

-Going back to the Tischbein painting of Hector on top, this student also incorporates her parents and their puppy.
+Going back to the Tischbein painting of Hector on top, this student, too, included her parents and family puppy.

-Forward to Books 18 and 19, the following student does Thetis and enlists her siblings plus their dog as deceased Patroclus.
-They recreate the painting about Achilles’ grief by Benjamin West (1806).
+Forward to Books 18 and 19 of the Iliad, the following student did Thetis and enlisted her siblings plus their dog (as deceased Patroclus).
+They recreated the painting about Achilles’ grief by Benjamin West (1806).